 Red ruins at the trickle burns head.

 I am the something that swallows the day.

 A taste of iron.
 On the tongue, a rough stone.

-I leap, and tear all the myriad ways.
+I leap and tear all possibilities.

 Puncturing your future, I follow you home.